Titussy/RAG_study_project/README.md

 ## Setup

-Using python 3.11.x for the pytorch version
+Using Python 3.11.x for the PyTorch version
-Make sure pytorch version is for cuda
+Make sure the PyTorch version is for CUDA

 ## Later Extension
 - Deploy a chatbot application using Streamlit or Gradio for interactive querying.